 - The borrower earns money to repay the loan from the sale of other properties or assets; or

-- The borrower receives an inheritance that will enable them to repay the load.
+- The borrower receives an inheritance that will enable them to repay the loan.

-- In practice, those applying for a bridging loan must present supporting documents for the exit strategy opted for.
+- In practice, those applying for a bridging loan must present supporting documents for their exit strategy.
 These include proofs of sale or, in the case of an inheritance, a copy of the will stating the bequest along with other probate documents.

 Bridging Loan Example – Bridging Finance Case Studies